Examiner Moriam Mosunmola Godo has allowed 32 of 70 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Moriam Mosunmola Godo maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 131 total applications, 70 have been disposed of (allowed or abandoned).
-Of those 70 decided applications, 32 were allowed, yielding an allowance rate of 46%.
-The allowance rate across the examiner's art units ranges from 42% to 49%.
-This pooled figure represents the examiner's aggregate record and reflects historical outcomes on applications that have reached final disposition.
+Examiner Moriam Mosunmola Godo maintains a public record across 2 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across dozens of decided applications, the examiner's allowance rate is 46%, meaning that of all applications that received a final decision (allowed or abandoned), 46% were allowed.
+The allowance rate across the examiner's art units ranges from 42% to 49%, reflecting variation in the composition and outcomes of applications across different art-unit assignments.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →